 "We are proud to be one of the first industries to answer the First Lady's call to action and start delivering for consumers," Neely said.
 "The beverage industry has a proven track record of advancing real solutions to societal challenges, and Clear on Calories furthers that leadership."

-The Clear on Calories initiative has required a significant manufacturing, distribution and resource commitment by the participating companies: The Coca-Cola Company, PepsiCo, Dr Pepper Snapple Group, Sunny Delight Beverages, Nestle Waters North America, Cott Beverages and Honest Tea.
+The Clear on Calories initiative has required significant manufacturing, distribution, and resource commitment by the participating companies: The Coca-Cola Company, PepsiCo, Dr. Pepper Snapple Group, Sunny Delight Beverages, Nestle Waters North America, Cott Beverages, and Honest Tea.

-The beverage companies are actively redesigning and converting the package labels across their broad portfolios of products, which include soft drinks, 100 percent juice and juice drinks, ready-to-drink teas, sports drinks, enhanced water beverages and bottled water.
+The beverage companies are actively redesigning and converting the package labels across their broad portfolios of products, including soft drinks, 100 percent juice and juice drinks, ready-to-drink teas, sports drinks, enhanced water beverages, and bottled water.

-The calorie label was developed last year and tested with consumers to make sure it provided clear and easy-to-use information they could use to make informed choices when buying a beverage.
-The industry worked with the White House and its agencies throughout the label development process and remains in contact with the administration throughout implementation of this initiative.
+The calorie label was developed last year and tested with consumers to ensure it provided clear and easy-to-use information they could use to make informed choices when buying a beverage.
+The industry worked with the White House and its agencies throughout the label development process and remained in contact with the administration throughout the implementation of this initiative.

 Under the labeling commitment, the companies agreed to display calories more prominently on:

-Product labels : Total calories will be displayed on the front of all containers up to and including 20 fluid ounces.
-A 12 fluid ounce serving will be used in displaying calories for multi-serve beverage packages (such as 2-liter bottles).
-One hundred percent juices and juice drinks, per FDA request, will continue to use an 8 fluid ounce serving size.
+- Product labels : Total calories will be displayed on the front of all containers up to and including 20 fluid ounces.
+A 12 fluid-ounce serving will be used in displaying calories for multi-serve beverage packages (such as 2-liter bottles).
+One hundred percent of juices and juice drinks, per FDA request, will continue to use an eight fluid ounce serving size.

-Company-controlled Vending Machines : Total calories per container will be displayed on selection buttons on company-controlled vending machines, or when infeasible, in close proximity to the specific selection.
+- Company-controlled Vending Machines : Total calories per container will be displayed on selection buttons on company-controlled vending machines or, when infeasible, near the specific selection.